 Let’s take a look at the top ways to target the right segments of your email list.

-Maybe you have a certain promotion or offer that’s only available to people in one location.
-Or maybe your company only serves people who live in a certain location, but you have a larger email list because you know you’ll be launching in new metros or markets soon.
+Maybe you have a particular promotion or offer that’s only available to people in one area.
+Or perhaps your company only serves people who live in a specified location, but you have a more extensive email list because you know you’ll be launching in new metros or markets soon.

 Whatever the reason, location-based targeting is a pretty common demand.